denoland/fresh/docs/latest/examples/using-deno-kv-oauth.md

 ---
-description: Easily integrate OAuth 2.0 to your Fresh project with Deno KV OAuth.
+description: Easily integrate OAuth 2.0 into your Fresh project with the official Deno KV OAuth plugin.
 ---

 > ⚠️ Please note that this functionality relies on